 Criminal Solicitation O.C.G.A.
 16-4-7

 Most of the time you hear about a crime that just happened.
 No one planned it or asked someone to do it for them; there was no criminal solicitation involved.
 For instance, a person you may hear someone was arrested for burglary or murder in Atlanta Georgia.
 You do not hear what happened prior to the crime.
-There are a small group of crimes where the actual crime they want to commit does not have to happen in order for them to be arrested.
+There is a small group of crimes where the actual crime they want to commit does not have to happen in order for them to be arrested.

 Inchoate crimes are criminal acts that happen before a crime.
 Inchoate crimes involve the step-by-step planning of a crime.
 Each step brings you closer to committing an actual crime that can get you more jail or prison time.